opalj/JCG/jcg_annotations/src/main/resources/PolymorphicCalls.md

 ##BPC4
 [//]: # (MAIN: bpc4/Class)
-Tests a virtually dispatched method call when the receiver is loaded from an array..
+Tests a virtually dispatched method call when the receiver is loaded from an array.

 ```java
 // bpc4/Class.java
 package bpc4;